etiaro/Neural-pong/README.md

 Simple Pong with neural network learning mechanism, written in js ES6 standard.
+Make possibility to see how fast neural network can learn simple things - just like playing a pong
+![presentation](presentation.png)
 Avialiable at: neural.ct8.pl

-![presentation](presentation.png)

 You can find the network code in src/NN.js, the rest of code is GUI and game-mechanisms